Arkansas Water Quality at a Glance

 Looking Forward: 2026–2030

 Arkansas’s water quality landscape is positioned for continued improvement as utilities prepare for federal PFAS standards and leverage infrastructure investments for treatment and distribution upgrades.
-The state’s proactive PFAS monitoring, combined with ongoing funding and technical assistance, supports progress statewide.
-However, sustained success will require continued collaboration between regulators, utilities, and communities—especially in rural areas—to maintain affordability while meeting stricter standards and addressing localized contamination risks from military and industrial sources.
+The state’s proactive PFAS monitoring — now entering the reporting phase through 2026 — combined with ongoing funding and technical assistance, supports progress statewide.
+However, sustained success will require continued collaboration between regulators, utilities, and communities — especially in rural areas — to maintain affordability while meeting stricter standards and addressing localised contamination risks from military and industrial sources.
+To see how Arkansas compares with its neighbours, explore our Mississippi, Missouri, and Oklahoma statewide water quality reports.

 Recommendations for Arkansas Residents